leandog/weather-rock-spa/README.md

 ## Local testing

 You'll need to install additional dependencies to test: RVM, PhantomJS.
 (After installing RVM, `cd` into the project directory again, and RVM will attempt to switch to Ruby version configured for this project.
 It will prompt you if that version is not installed; follow the prompts.)
-TODO: link to RVM and PhantomJS versions
+See also: https://rvm.io/, http://phantomjs.org/download.html; PhantomJS can also be installed with homebrew on Mac.

+(Note: PhantomJS hasn't been updated in several years, but for this small example it serves the purpose of demonstrating one style of testing via browser automation; see also: https://www.google.com/search?q=phantomjs+alternative)

-After those dependencies are installed, you can execute the Cucumber test suite by:
+After those dependencies are installed, you can execute the Cucumber test suite:

 1. first ensure the required Ruby gems (libraries) are installed; run: `bundle` (required only the very first time or if you make changes to the Ruby dependencies)